 Keep an eye on the horizon, and you'll be ready for any changes that come your way.

-4. Take time to yourself, at work and at home.
+8. Take time to yourself, at work and at home.

 Giving yourself tiny breaks throughout the day can help you take a mental power nap, and help motivate you toward your next task.
 Go outside and take a lap around the block after a tough call with a customer, or stop by a friend's desk for a quick chat.

 After a long day at work, unwind.
 Watch an episode of your favorite show while you wait for the oven to preheat, or read a good book before bed -- give yourself something mindless and fun.

-5. Spend time with your coworkers off the clock.
+10. Spend time with your coworkers off the clock.

 Make an effort to get to know the people in your office, or at your company if you work remotely, and make plans to hang out outside of work.
 In customer support, your coworkers are your lifeline, and forming relationships with them that aren't just about cases will help you feel more grounded in the office, and help you get excited to come into work.
 Even the occasional gripe about a tough case over a beer is great way to share knowledge and get fresh perspective (on work and on life).